teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 |:--:|
 |![Node-RED Telegram example](./Node-RED-Telegram.PNG)|
 # Requirements
-- Teslmate, preferably installed in Docker (if you are new to Docker, see Installing Docker and Docker Compose)
+- Teslmate environment, preferably installed in Docker (if you are new to Docker, see Installing Docker and Docker Compose)
-- External internet access, to send Telegram messages
+- Access by Node-RED to the internet to send Telegram messages
-- A mobile with [Telegram](https://telegram.org/) client installed or you can use Telegram's browser interface
+- A mobile device with [Telegram](https://telegram.org/) client installed or use Telegram's browser interface
 - your own Telegram Bot, see [Creating a new telegram bot](https://core.telegram.org/bots#6-botfather)
 - your own Telegram chat id, see get your telegram chat id